jamashita/genitore/README.md

 ## Superposition\<A, D extends Error\>

 A class that handles Result of Monad programming asynchronously.
-This class wraps a `Schrodinger` instance and changes its state based on the outcome of an asynchronous operation.
+This class wraps a `Schrodinger` instance, which represents the outcome of an asynchronous operation, and can change its state based on the outcome of that operation.

+Like `Promise`, the Superposition class can handle multiple states, but it is more finely divided than `Promise`.
+The possible states are:

+- Successfully fulfilled: corresponds to a fulfilled state of `Promise`.
+- Unsuccessfully fulfilled: corresponds to a rejected state of `Promise`, but only for expected errors.
+- Rejected: corresponds to a rejected state of `Promise`, but for unexpected errors.
+- Pending: corresponds to a pending state of `Promise`.

 ### `Superposition.all<A, D extends Error>(superpositions: Iterable<Superposition<A, D>>): Superposition<Array<A>, D>`